CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/tutorial.md

 ╰━━━┻━━━┻━━━╯╱╰╯╱╰╯╰━┻━━━╯╱╰╯╱╰━━━┻━━━╯
 ```

+---
+Finally, you'll learn more about customizing this demonstration (if applicable)

 ## Customize Demonstration
 In the event that you would like to re-run this demonstration and use different values: